We will be in contact shortly.

 Some firms have struggled to introduce this due to the limitations of their technology.
 Some architectures don’t allow for time-based analysis and struggle with recording and querying it in a highly efficient way.
 It’s a common issue resulting from opting for a seemingly safe technology choice.
 It’s also one of the reasons why over the past 24 months that time-series databases (TSDBs) have emerged from software developer usage patterns as one of the fastest-growing categories of databases.

-Kdb+, which underpins all KX solutions, is the world’s fastest and most efficient time series database, designed from the outset for high-performance, high-volume data processing.
+Kdb+, which underpins all KX solutions, is the world’s fastest and most efficient time series database and analytics engine, designed from the outset for high-performance, high-volume data processing and analysis.
 The columnar design of kdb+ and use of the same in-memory architecture for both real-time and historical data means it offers greater speed and efficiency than typical relational databases – read about our latest STAC-M3 Financial Services Benchmarking here.
 And its native support for time-series operations vastly improves both the speed and performance of queries, aggregation, and analysis of structured data.

 Kdb+ is also different from other popular databases because it: